FILM AND REALITY

 Lighting followed the same set up.
 The key light is obviously a flat light and put in front of the protagonist from the other side of the table.
 Fill lights are from both left and right side next to the cameras.
 This setting is typical and easy to make reverse shots, wide shots and close ups in order to get coverage in ordinary situations.
 Three point shooting and lighting set up.
 Unfortunately, Japanese or Taiwanese documentaries are basically done by single camera and one light.
 Americans' material conditions for documentary making are far better than East Asia.
 For some occasion, they used inner microphone to record the sounds without boom operator in this film.
 If positioning is precise, inner microphone of camera itself can exceed any professional sound recorder.

-In the following shot below, they used mild dissolve to cut the visual and sound when the interviewee stoped and cried.
+In the following shot below, they used mild dissolve to cut the visual and sound when the interviewee stopped and cried.
 That was cut off by the editor in this way.

 As I mentioned above, additional footages and images intercut with the main sequence.